enugentdt/vatsimacsgenerator/README.md

 In `genflight.js`, you should see a line that says `var depaprt = "KJFK";`.
 Edit this line to say `var depaprt = "YOUR_AIRPORT";`

 ## Routing
-Currently, all aircraft are written to proceed DIRECT.
-In a future revision, FAA PRD routing will be followed.
+Currently, all aircraft are written to follow FAA PRD routing.
 If no routing is found through the PRD API, then the aircraft will proceed DIRECT.

 ## Note